djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 ## preference optimization (PO)

-Because SFT is fundamentally a form of **imitation learning**, extremely large SFT datasets can be redundant due to diminshing gains or failure modes that aren't encapsulated in the data.
+Because SFT is fundamentally a form of **imitation learning**, extremely large SFT datasets can be redundant due to diminishing gains or failure modes that aren't encapsulated in the data.
 Another useful signal is **preference**, i.e. which response, A or B, is preferred and enables model performance to scale beyond the limits of SFT alone.
 Also, less data is needed for preference optimization than SFT since the starting point is already strong.

 For generating preference datasets, there are a few methods:
 1. **Strong vs weak**: for fixed prompts $x$, strong model $S$ and weak model $W$, always prefer the stronger model's output $y_S$ over the weaker model's output $y_W$.
 This is easy to construct since the stronger model's output is reliably better.
 With methods like DPO, the difference between strong and weak responses can be enforced.